NEW! Award 48: 1974 Pontiac Ventura Hatchback – Sold?

 October 7th Update – We just noticed the private seller of this very solid ’74 Pontiac Ventura just lowered the asking price from their original $12,500 down to $11,600.

 The first car I owned was a 1974 Pontiac Ventura I purchased in 1980 from my uncle (the original owner) for a whopping $150.
 Despite being severely rusted from the heavily salted roads of Western New York, that inline-six-powered, badge-engineered Nova ended up serving both me and later my sister as fairly reliable high school and first-job transportation.
 I always have a soft spot when I come across a similar example.
-However, the price of this 57K original mile Silverleaf green 1974 Ventura Hatchback just listed over the weekend here on Craigslist in Yorktown, Virginia has me in shock.
+However, the price of this 57K original mile Silverleaf green 1974 Ventura Hatchback originally listed in September 2020 on Craigslist in Yorktown, Virginia had me in shock.
 The Collector Car Market Review Online Tool confirms this private seller has his base Ventura priced $1,700 above the #1 “Excellent” appraisal of $10,800.
 The NADA Guides Classic Car Online Valuation Tool confirms the private seller currently has his Ventura priced at the upper bound of the “Low”, “Average”, and “High” retail value range of $3,950, $8,150, and $12,950, respectively.
 Finally, the Hagerty Insurance Online Valuation Tool currently only lists values for the GTO version of this car, so using that as a proxy confirms the private seller has their Ventura priced between the #3 “Good” appraisal of $14,400 and the #4 “Fair” (Daily Driver) estimate of $7,200.
 The current optimistic pricing of this solid, straight, and straight-six powered example motivates us to give the private seller our latest “NEW!” (short for “No Effin Way!”)
 Award.
-If you are serious about buying this underpowered Nova in drag, you can start the conversation by emailing the seller.
-When you do, please remember to mention you saw his hatchback featured here on GuysWithRides.com

 Originally a higher-priced trim line launched on its 1960 full-size offerings, by 1971 Pontiac moved the name to their new X-body entry, the Ventura II.
 Ventura II production ran from 1971 to 1977.
 Pontiac dropped the “II” suffix after 1972, and the Phoenix name replaced Ventura in 1978.
 Engine offerings for the abbreviated 1971 model year included either a Chevrolet 250 cubic inch inline six-cylinder or a 307 cubic inch V8.